You'd be surprised at how much money you spend on useless stuff.

 No More Excuses

-Keeping the long-term perspective helps with staying persistent with your money.
+Keeping a long-term perspective helps with staying persistent with your money.
 If your drive is strong enough, you will save hundreds or even thousands of dollars each month by implementing these stingy living habits.
 In other words, you won't have to live stingy forever if you work to improve your finances by paying off more debt and saving more money.